SabrinaCheng/music/README.md

 ## Introduction
 How to create a playlist for better workout?
 "Listening to music during exercise can improve results, both in terms of being a motivator (people exercise longer and more vigorously to music) and as a distraction from negatives like fatigue."
 "Music tempo with high motivational qualities roughly corresponds to the average person's heart rate during a routine workout."
-Taking the advantagies of new opportunities that wearable devices enables heart rate monitoring, this project recommends workout music based on heart rate.
+Taking the advantagies of new opportunities that wearable devices enable heart rate monitoring, this project recommends workout music based on heart rate.

 ## Demo